A 20m x 50m prefabricated warehouse building is a type of structure that is manufactured off-site and then transported and…

 - The distance between bracing should not exceed five spans; 30 ~ 45m should be taken when there is no crane, and the distance should not be greater than 60m when there is a crane;

 - The roof bracing needs to divide into the ridge.
 (See Figure 3-3)

 The following situations need to consider the installation of vertical-horizontal roof bracing

 (1) When there is a removing column(In the column net, one or more columns are removed), such as a local removing column, only longitudinal bracing is required, as shown in Figure 3-5a;

 (2) When the column distance is large, and the side column adopts the scheme of a false wall frame column, see Figure 3-5b;

 (3) The tonnage of the crane is greater than 15 tons.

-In the same column, different types of bracing should not be mixed, otherwise, the bracing with small stiffness will have less force and will not function as it should, and the bracing with high rigidity will be damaged due to overload work.
+In the same column, different types of bracing should not be mixed; otherwise, the bracing with slight stiffness will have less force and will not function as it should, and the bracing with high rigidity will be damaged due to overload work.
 The columnBracing should preferably choose to use cross braces.

 In the following cases, the column bracing needs to be layered.